Enzymes: The Missing Health Link

 So, can you just eat a bunch of raw veggies and you’ll be fine?
 Not exactly.
 If your body’s digestive system is not functioning as it should, raw fruits and vegetables may be difficult to process, and you’ll end up feeling even worse.
 Fortunately, there is a simple way to get your digestion back on track, one of the main ways being, juicing fresh fruits and vegetables.

 How to Get More Enzymes in Your Diet

 Although enzymes naturally occur in all fruits and vegetables, there are a few that especially help with digestion.
 Your body needs a constant supply to process all of the different foods you eat in a day, and juicing can help you get more beneficial nutrients in a way that is readily absorbed by your digestive system.

 If you’re thinking that enzymes may not taste so good, think again.
-Delicious, exotic fruits like papaya, pineapple and mango are excellent sources of enzymes such as bromelain, amylase, and papain which aid in digesting proteins and starches.
-Try the following recipes for an enzyme rich way to start your day.
+Delicious, exotic fruits like papaya and pineapple are excellent sources of enzymes such as bromelain, amylase, and papain which aid in digesting proteins and starches.

 Juicing makes fresh nutrients and enzymes readily available for your body to absorb, so it doesn’t have to work very hard to get the building blocks it needs.
 The more enzymes you ingest, the better your digestion, and over time your body will begin to process food more efficiently, clear up toxic waste and heal inflammation and disease.
 Plus fresh juices taste better than any health tonic or prescription medicine you can find, so drink up.